 Principal residence and other real estate

 When you sell your home, you may realize a capital gain.
-If the property was your principal residence for every year you owned it, you do not have to report the sale on your income tax and benefit return.
+If the property was solely your principal residence for every year you owned it, you do not have to pay tax on the gain.

 On October 3, 2016, the Government announced an administrative change to the Canada Revenue Agency’s reporting requirements for the sale of a principal residence.
 For more information, go to Reporting the sale of your principal residence for individuals (other than trusts).

 Forms and publications

 - Form T2091(IND), Designation of a Property as a Principal Residence by an Individual (Other Than a Personal Trust)